Planning for your care - Advance statements and advance decisions

 How do I update my advance statement or advance decision?

-You should regularly review and update your advance statement and decision in writing, even if you don’t want to make any changes.
-You can change your advance decision at any time, as long as you have
+You should regularly review and update your advance statement and decision in writing.
+You should do this even if you don’t want to make any changes.

-capacity to do so.
 Professionals only have to follow your advance decision if it is valid and applicable.
 A recent advance decision is more likely to be valid and applicable to you and your circumstances.
 This is because your views and circumstances may change over time.
 Decisions that you made a long time ago aren’t automatically invalid or inapplicable, but it may raise doubts with professionals.

 A good time to review your advance statement or decision could be at the following times.

-• A new stage in your illness.
+- A new stage in your illness.

-• The development of new treatments.
+- The development of new treatments.

 - A big change in your life.

 If you change your mind about what it says, you could add information and attach it to your original statement.
 If you are making a lot of changes you could write a new statement or decision.
-You should destroy the original advance statement or decision and any copies so health professionals don’t get them mixed up.
+You should destroy the original advance statement or decision and any copies, so health professionals don’t get them mixed up.

 How do I end my advance statement or advance decision?

 You can cancel your advance statement or advance decision at any time as long as you have mental capacity to do so.

 You can cancel in writing or verbally.
 There isn’t a formal process to follow.
 But you should tell anybody who knew about your advance statement or decision that you have decided to cancel it.

 You should destroy the original advance statement or decision and any copies.
 Or clearly mark that you have changed your mind and they are no longer valid.

 As part of your advance statement you may ask for something to happen in future such as request a certain type of treatment.
+Professionals should follow your requests where they can.
 But these requests are not legally binding.
 This means professionals don’t have to follow them.

-• A health professional feels that the treatment you asked for is not in the best option for you.
+- A health professional feels that the treatment you asked for is not in the best option for you.

-• The treatment you ask for is illegal, such as asking a doctor to end your life.
+- The treatment you ask for is illegal, such as asking a doctor to end your life.

 - Health professionals act in an emergency and there is not enough time to get your advance statement.

 - The treatment you want is not available in your area.

-If health professionals do not follow your advance statement, ask them to explain why.
-If you are not happy with the explanation, you could make a complaint.
+If health professionals don’t follow your advance statement, ask them to explain why.
+If you aren’t happy with the explanation, you could make a complaint.